MoazIrfan/chat-pdf/README.md

-# Chat PDF
+m# Chat PDF
-Ask questions related to pdf content
+Get answers to your content-related questions.

 #### You'll need to create .env file and provide OpenAI key in the variable OPENAI_API_KEY